GuidodiPasquo/AeroVECTOR/README.md

 ![](/Images/Readme/GIF-TVC-only.gif)

 #### Simulation Procedure
 The program integrates the 3DOF Equations of Motion of the Rocket and integrates their result.
 The Aerodynamics are calculated using the same Extended Barrowman Equations that Open Rocket uses.
-The fins use modified wind tunnel data to better model their behavior.
+The fins use modified wind tunnel data to better model their behavior, the program also allows for fins separated from the body.
 More information can be found inside *ZPC_PID_SIMULATOR.py* and *rocket_functions.py*

 ## Dependencies
 ### Mandatory